 La Fenice in Venice.
 Her recording of this opera is considered a landmark in

 Bellini discography.
-Other belcanto hits are her interpretation and
+Other belcanto highlights include her interpretation and

-recording of Donizetti's Maria di Rohan, her Elizabeth, Queen of
+recording of Donizetti's Maria di Rohan, her Elizabeth I, Queen of

 England, in Roberto Devereux, her Anna Bolena, Maria Stuarda and her